 Ketamine Training

-Ketamine hydrochloride has a wide range of effects in humans including analgesia, anaesthesia, hallucinations, raised blood pressure and bronchodilation.
-It is primarily used for the induction and maintenance of general anaesthesia, usually in combination with some sedative drug.
+Ketamine hydrochloride has a wide range of effects in humans, including analgesia, anaesthesia, hallucinations, raised blood pressure and bronchodilation.
+It is primarily used as an anaesthetic within the NHS and by vets.

 Course description